-Combining heat therapy, cold therapy and ultrasound in your treatment program provides you with the ultimate healing package.
+Combining heat therapy and cold therapy in your treatment program provides you with the ultimate healing package.
 Click here for knee healing devices.

 If you suffer from one of the common knee injuries or diseases listed below, click on the links for more information on causes, treatments and prevention.